Explore Louisville Slugger Field

 If you feel like you want to get out and explore the city more, other local favorites include: Feast BBQ, Royals Hot Chicken for Nashville style hot chicken and all the southern comfort food your heart desires and Bearno's Little Sicily Pizza.

 Bearno's claims to offer "Louisville style" pizza since 1977.
 I asked two Bats executives what makes a pizza "Louisville style" and they both said, "No idea, but it's good."

 The Bats are one of two Minor League teams in Kentucky.
 The Bowling Green Hot Rods are located about 110 miles Southwest of Louisville.
 Still, there are other nearby teams in neighboring states.
 If you wanted to cross into Ohio, the Dayton Dragons are about a two and a half hour drive north, and crossing south into Tennessee you could find the Nashville Sounds also about a two and a half hour drive away.
-The former Lexington Legends -- now known as the Lexington Counter Clocks -- are also nearby, but are a part of the Atlantic League.
+The Lexington Legends -- now part of the Atlantic League, are also nearby.